Royal Commission into the Management of Police Informants: Opportunity for feedback

-On 26 June 2020 Council Assisting the Royal Commission provided a copy of their submissions to those who may be affected to give them a chance to make a response.
-The submissions of the Council Assisting included allegations that several current and former members of Victoria Police had acted criminally however information on those involved including the crimes involved were redacted as it would unfairly prejudice the prospects of a fair trial.
+On 26 June 2020 counsel assisting the commission provided a copy of their submissions to those who may be affected to give them a chance to make a response.
+The submission of counsel assisting included allegations that several current and former members of Victoria Police had acted criminally however information on those involved including the crimes involved were redacted as it would unfairly prejudice the prospects of a fair trial.

 Both the submissions and the responses were published on 1 September 2020 followed by the publishing of further submissions ahead of the delivery of the final report to the Victorian Government on 30 November 2020.
-The submissions released included claims of bias against Counsel assisting and a lack of procedural fairness.
+The submissions released included claims of bias against counsel assisting and a lack of procedural fairness.

 During September 2020 submissions from Gobbo and Overland to the Royal Commission were released.
 Gobbo's submission raised particular concerns around procedural fairness and argued that adverse findings would not be appropriate for any area that she was not questioned on.
 In Overland's submission, he accepted responsibility for Gobbo but claimed that she had no reason to single him out for attack and drew attention to Gobbo's statement that she was "out of her depth... and out of control."

 The Office of Public Prosecutions made a submission which identified that prosecution of those identified by the Royal Commission requires a brief of evidence rather than just the findings of a Royal Commission saying "Any recommendation that an investigative agency consider any such offences is better effected by a direct referral to the agency itself".

 There were Police submissions to the Royal Commission challenging the jurisdiction as well as raising the issues of procedural fairness and "hindsight bias" when it came to findings of misconduct against individual police.